arduino-libraries/ArduinoBLE/docs/api.md

 ### `address()`

-Query the Bluetooth address of the BLE device.
+Query the Bluetooth® address of the Bluetooth® Low Energy device.

 #### Syntax